10 best badminton racquets in india featured image swag swami article

 Lightweight Racquets

-Its name explains this kind of racket.
-Lightweight racquets weigh under 85 grams.
-They are suitable for first-time players so that too much stress isn’t placed on the wrist and arm.
-One way to check how heavy your racket is is by balancing it horizontally on one finger.
-The point where your finger is is called the balance point.
-If this point is closer to the handle, most of the weight is in the handle, and the racquet is lightweight.
+As the name suggests, lightweight rackets weigh under 85 grams.
+They are suitable for first-time players to avoid excessive strain on the wrist and arm.
+You can determine the weight of your racket by horizontally balancing it on one finger.
+The point where your finger rests is known as the balance point.
+If the balance point is closer to the handle, the racket is lightweight, indicating that most of the weight is concentrated in the handle.

 Heavyweight Racquets

-Heavyweight rackets have most of their weight concentrated in the heads.
-These are usually favoured by the best players who know how to handle the weight.
-They produce a lot more power than their lighter counterparts.
-If you are a beginner, it is best that you avoid these as the wrong usage can lead to wrist injuries.
+Heavyweight rackets have the majority of their weight concentrated in the head.
+These rackets are usually favored by skilled players who can handle the weight effectively.
+They generate more power compared to their lighter counterparts.
+If you are a beginner, it is best to avoid heavyweight rackets as improper usage can lead to wrist injuries.

 High-Tension Racquets

-In high-tension rackets, the threads are strung very tightly to produce extra force.
-Again, these are mostly used by seasoned players who like to make powerful shots.
-However, the high tension makes the threads prone to breaking.
-You can find out if your racket is high-tension by pressing your palm down in the middle of the head and seeing how much the threads sink.
+High-tension rackets have tightly strung threads to generate additional force.
+These rackets are predominantly used by seasoned players who prefer powerful shots.
+However, the high tension makes the strings more prone to breaking.
+You can determine if your racket has high tension by pressing your palm down on the middle of the head and observing how much the strings sink.

 Based On Type Of Grip